purduesigbots/pros-docs/v5/tutorials/general/coding-faq.rst

 Does PROS have a graphics library for the Brain's Screen?
 =========================================================

 Yes, we have ported `LVGL <https://littlevgl.com/>`_ for use with the V5 Brain.
-You can out more about it here: doc:`../tutorials/topical/display`.
+You can out more about it here <../tutorials/topical/display.html>.

 Run-Time Issues
 ===============